Nedwize/VerakRegistrationFlow/README.md

-# KeyNote
+# Appivo

 Appivo is an application registration flow.
 It contains pages for Pricing Plans, Personal Details and a Payments Page.
 Appivo is built with ReactJS as a multi-step form.
 These are some snapshots of the overall look of the app.
+OR View the app here - [Demo](https://verak-nakshatra.netlify.app/)

 ### Login Page
 ![Login-Appivo](https://raw.githubusercontent.com/NakshatraCodes/VerakRegistrationFlow/master/view/login.png)